 Take a snippet of my story, and think about how you can replicate my process of building a clientele.

 I started out copywriting for my mentor, Alan Jacques, working for next to nothing for one year.
 But during this time, I received training and education that was worth a million dollars.
 After learning from Alan, I started my own one-man advertising agency and started writing ads for people.

 I was contacting business owners that had higher advertising budgets through the yellow pages and gave them an irresistible offer.
 Even though I was a new copywriter, I offered to rewrite their ads.
 If the companies were not happy with my work, they didn’t have to pay me.
 If they liked it, they paid me $500-800.
 I got enough people saying yes that I started building my own client base.

 After doing this for some time I started noticing the patterns of what style of copy would get more orders, so then I finally wrote a book about it.

-In the book there are 47 principles that lists what works, and what doesn’t work in business copywriting.
-While my career success had to do with entering the marketing industry at the right time, it also had to do with the foundational skill of copywriting that was built up and then carried over to my Internet marketing career.
+In the book, there are 47 principles that list what works, and what doesn’t work in business copywriting.
+While my career success had to do with entering the marketing industry at the right time, it also had to do with the foundational skill of high-income copywriting that was built up and then carried over to my Internet marketing career.
 The transferable skill I developed for many years accelerated my success.

-Making money as an independent copywriter is not a difficult game, it’s just different.
+Making money as an independent high-income copywriter is not a difficult game, it’s just different.